 While not practicing law or participating in the community, David enjoys time with his wife, daughters, and dog, Jelly.
 He has advanced ranks in both kung-fu and karate and loves exploring Portland’s many great restaurants and tasting Oregon Pinots.

-This lawyer was disciplined by a state licensing authority.
+This lawyer was disciplined by a state licensing authority in 2006.

 This means the lawyer did something wrong but the bar did not suspend the lawyer.
 Typically in this case the lawyer's poor behavior is exposed to the public in hopes that he or she will not repeat the behavior.